View Ruby Salada's Obituary on bradfordera.com and share memories

 Ruby Pearle Salada, 92, formerly of West Warren Road, Custer City, passed away Friday (Feb.
 21, 2020) at Bradford Ecumenical Home.

+Surviving is one daughter, Nancy (Richard) Griffith of Rock Hill, S.C., two sons, William (Sally) Salada Jr., of Tampa, Fla., and Thomas Salada, of Bradford; three grandchildren, Michael (Crystal) Salada, Molly Rissmiller, and Evan Salada; five great-grandchildren, Cascius, Sayge, Leah, Kaine, Ireland, and many nieces and nephews.

+She was preceded in death by her parents, husband, a daughter-in-law, Kim Salada; six sisters and two brothers.

-Friends will be received from 7 to 4 p.m. on Monday in the Hollenbeck-Cahill Funeral Homes Inc., 372 East Main Street, and again from noon to 1 p.m.
-Tuesday in the Custer City United Methodist Church, at 1 p.m. funeral services will be held with Rev. Seth McClymonds Jr., Pastor of the First United Methodist Church officiating.
+Friends will be received from 2 to 4 p.m. today in the Hollenbeck-Cahill Funeral Homes Inc., 372 East Main Street, and again on Tuesday from noon to 1 p.m. in the Custer City United Methodist Church, where at 1 p.m., funeral services will be held with Rev. Seth McClymonds Jr., pastor of the First United Methodist Church, officiating.
 Burial will be in Willow Dale Cemetery.

-Memorials contributions if desired, may be made to the Custer City United Methodist Church or a .
+Memorials contributions if desired, may be made to the Custer City United Methodist Church P.O.
+Box 42, Custer City PA 16725, or a .

 Funeral arrangements are under the direction of the Hollenbeck-Cahill Funeral Homes Inc.